 Opt for eco-friendly tools and responsible ingredients.
 Every green eater needs a set of green cookware; we love Greenpan’s cookware because they are toxin-free.
 Try to source local and organic ingredients when you can, and use glass storage containers to store extra green goddess dip in the fridge to enjoy all week long.

 Love this delicious plant-based dip?
-Try our other warm-weather favorites:
+Try our other plant-filled dip recipes: